 First written: 9 Nov.
 2016; last update: 9 Nov.
 2016

 Many types of systems can be used for wastewater treatment, one of which is facultative lagoons.
 Kring et al. (2013) measured zooplankton in two "facultative aerated wastewater treatment lagoons" (p.
 1973) in Canton, New York.
-Based on this study, I perform a very rough calculation which suggests that the wastewater generated by the average Canton resident gives rise to an extra ~200,000 Daphnia pulexa in the wastewater lagoon, not to mention additional copepods and other zooplankton as well.
+Based on this study, I perform a very rough calculation which suggests that the wastewater generated by the average Canton resident gives rise to an extra population of ~200,000 Daphnia pulexa on an ongoing basis in the wastewater lagoon, not to mention additional copepods and other zooplankton as well.
 However, it's unclear whether this is more or fewer invertebrates than would exist if the lagoon land area were covered by grass instead of water.

 Kring et al. (2013) explain (p.
 1974):

 In the USA, aerated wastewater lagoons are frequently used to treat industrial and municipal wastewaters. [...]
 In aerated lagoons, bacteria, yeasts, and algae are the food source for zooplankton, particularly rotifers and crustacean cladocera.
 The role of the zooplankton includes the grazing of particles, other microflora, and phytoplankton that result in the clarification of the wastewater and lower BOD.

 Kring et al. (2013) propose the idea of (painfully) killing zooplankton in wastewater-treatment lagoons for biofuel.
 The authors examined "two [...] facultative aerated wastewater treatment lagoons" and found (p.
 1973):